Sir Cameron Mackintosh

 Please note that the Foundation does not award funding to cover production costs in any form, and the Trustees will not award money to individuals except through organisations and companies who might themselves wish to make awards to individuals.
 Therefore, the Foundation is unable to offer grants to individual applicants seeking funding for university or drama school fees.
 The Foundation encourages interested organisations to get in touch prior to sending in their application so that we can advise them of the suitability of their request and also ensure that all the information required by the Trustees is provided.

-For a detailed guide to the application process, please see our
+For a detailed guide to applying for a grant, please see our

 HOW TO APPLY page.